 Although perhaps a dying art, all children will have seen a Karagiozis performance at some point.

 I myself stumbled across what seemed to me a very strange gathering, one heavily hot night in summer in the main square of Corfu.
 Set up underneath the bandstand – the old Victorian iron rotunda erected by the British when they patrolled this island.

 I was unsure what was happening at first, but the crowd’s laughter, the preposterous characters cavorting on the lighted screen with the comic voices from behind in the canvas tent, and the up-tempo orchestra – bouzoukis, tablah drum, fiddles – sat there, striking up after every scene, drew me in.

 I joined the audience and sat on the ground and watched an hour of tumultuous entertainment in the hot night.
-The speeches and the songs utterly bewildering, but at the same time the comedy and the messages perfectly clear.
+The speeches and the songs utterly bewildering to me, but at the same time the comedy and the messages perfectly clear.

 This was the Koum Kou Art group.
 And my first taste of Kariagiozis.

-The Koum Kou Art group (a play on the ever-present, signature, kumquat fruit here in Corfu) had been formed over 10 years ago by a group of school teachers who wrote and performed this marginally forgotten old Greek art – the Karagiozis shadow theatre.
+The Koum Kou Art group (a play on the ever-present bright orange kumquat fruit grown here in Corfu) had been formed over 10 years ago by a group of school teachers who wrote and performed this marginally forgotten old Greek art – the Karagiozis shadow theatre.

-Musicians from the unique music university based here on the island – established centuries ago – plus the tavern bouzouki players, had joined later.
+Musicians from the unique music university based here on the island – established centuries ago – plus the tavern bouzouki players who had joined later.
 Now the group had a great ensemble in place and were attracting keen interest on the island.

 My first introduction into this group took place, squeezed into a tiny primary school chair, at one of the regular meetings at the school.